-Imagine the journey from New York to Florida – driving in a snowstorm in December and driving back in a blizzard in April… The best part about hiring a shipping company is that they can take care of your car not only on the way south but on the way back, too.
+Imagine the journey from Indiana to Arizona – driving in a snowstorm in December and driving back in a blizzard in April… The best part about hiring a shipping company is that they can take care of your car not only on the way south but on the way back, too.
 All you have to do is find a reliable partner that you can trust with your car.
 If you are a snowbird, you are probably already planning your trip to the southern states.
 If this is your first time shipping your car, make sure you check our snowbird routes and tips for successful car transport.

-How to moving during the winter?
+How to move during the winter?